pkante/AgenticDrone/README.md

-# TypeFly on Apple Silicon
+# Agentic Drone

-This fork packages TypeFly so it runs smoothly on Apple silicon machines with a native YOLO stack and a simplified local workflow.
+This fork packages TypeFly so it runs smoothly on my mac
 ## Getting Started

 1. **Install dependencies**